dawnscribbler/dawnscribbler.github.io/stations.md

 mihi iam non sis amara,
 fac me tecum plangere.

+Virgin of virgins, excellent,
+Don't be bitter to me anymore.
+Make me weep with you.

 Fac, ut portem Christi mortem, passionis fac consortem, et plagas recolere.

+Make me carry the death of Christ, in His passion, make me a partner and remember His wounds.

 Fac me plagis vulnerari,
 fac me Cruce inebriari,
 et cruore Filii.

+Make me wounded with His wounds,
+Make me drunk with the cross
+and by the blood of your Son.

 Flammis ne urar succensus,
 per te, Virgo, sim defensus
 in die iudicii.

+Lest I be scorched by flames,
+by you, Virgin, may I be defended on the day of judgment.

 Christe, cum sit hinc exire,
 da per Matrem me venire
 ad palmam victoriae.

+Christ, since it is time to get out of here,
+Let me come through Thy Mother to the palm of victory.

 Quando corpus morietur,
 fac, ut animae donetur
 paradisi gloria.
+Amen.

+When the body dies,
+Make it so that it is given to my soul
+The glory of paradise.
 Amen.

 <br>

 ## [CLOSING](#closing) ##